 Synonyms and alternatives for Saranghae

-The word Saranghae [사랑해] is informal and is often used to express love between people of the same age, younger or between siblings.
-It's a bit informal word, its more formal version is SarangHaeYo [사랑해요] used for people with little intimacy.
-There is a more formal version which is SarangHapnida [사랑합니다] used for older or higher level people.
+The word Saranghae [사랑해] is informal and is usually used to express love between people of the same age, younger, or among siblings.
+It is a somewhat informal word; its more formal version is SarangHaeYo [사랑해요] used for people with little intimacy.
+There is a more formal version which is SarangHapnida [사랑합니다] used for older people or those of higher status.

-We know that love is Sarang [사랑], but how to say passion in Korean?
-To say passion in Korean we use the word Yeonjeong [연정] which can also mean attachment.
+We know that love is Sarang [사랑], but how do you say passion in Korean?
+To say passion in Korean, we use the word Yeonjeong [연정] which can also mean attachment.
 There is another more affectionate version which is Ejeong [애정] and Echak [애착] which literally means attachment.

-If you just want to express a "I like" feeling in Korean, you can try saying "nee-ga jo-ah" [네가 좋아] being a phrase that literally means "I like you".
-It can be used in both casual and romantic situations.
+If you just want to express a feeling of “I like” in Korean, you can try saying “nee-ga jo-ah” [네가 좋아] which literally means “I like you”.
+It can be used in casual and romantic situations.
 A formal version of this phrase is dang-shin-ee jo-ah-yo [당신이 좋아요].

 Formal

-- Johahamnida (좋아합니다): A formal way to express affection, fondness, or admiration.
-Can be used as "I like you".
+- Johahamnida (좋아합니다): A formal way to express affection, care, or admiration.
+Can be used as “I like you”.

 Informal